UniMath/agda-unimath/src/orthogonal-factorization-systems/global-function-classes.lagda.md

 ### Having identities is equivalent to having equivalences

+This follows from either of the closure properties of global function classes.

 ```agda
 module _
   {β : Level → Level → Level} (P : global-function-class β)